kragen/dernocua/text/microlisp.md

 values.

-(A secondary benefit not mentioned is that CONS cells occupied two words instead of three, because they don’t need a type tag.)
+(A secondary benefit not mentioned is that CONS cells occupied two words instead of three, because they don’t need a type tag, but I guess devoting an entire word to type tags for dotted pairs was not considered as an option.)

 He says this static allocation is preferred to “provid[ing] an in-core map of storage areas” because it reduces resident memory pressure (at